hamatours/hamatours/README.md

 </div>

 <p align="center">
-there is a high chance if im trying to be your friend I am attempting to worm myself into your brain
+there is a high chance if im trying to be your friend I am attempting to worm myself into your brain also please take inspo off of me it ,akes me happy when i inspire someone
    </p